AmshikaH/carbon-securevault-azure/README.md

 keystore.identity.key.alias=<alias-and-version-of-password>
 carbon.secretProvider=org.wso2.securevault.secret.handler.SecretManagerSecretCallbackHandler
 secVault.enabled=true
+secretRepositories=vault
+secretRepositories.vault.provider=org.wso2.carbon.securevault.azure.repository.AzureKeyVaultRepositoryProvider
+secretRepositories.vault.properties.keyVaultName=<name-of-the-azure-key-vault>
+secretRepositories.vault.properties.credential=<choice-of-authentication-credential>
+secretRepositories.vault.properties.managedIdentityClientId=<client-id-of-user-assigned-managed-identity>
 ```

 That's it!
-Now you're all set to use your Key Vault as a secret repository with the Identity Server's Carbon Secure Vault.
+Now you're ready to use your Key Vault as a secret repository with the Identity Server's Carbon Secure Vault.
+If you're interested in using your Key Vault with other secret repositories or need to troubleshoot any issues by debugging, see the sections on [Using an Azure Key Vault with Other Secret Repositories](using-an-azure-key-vault-with-other-secret-repositories) and [Debugging](debugging) respectively.

-## Using an Azure Key Vault with Other Repositories
+## Using an Azure Key Vault with Other Secret Repositories

-The steps given above only describe setting up an Azure Key Vault as your secret repository.
-However, from Identity Server version 5.12.0 onwards, the use of multiple secret repositories is supported as well.
+The steps given above describe setting up an Azure Key Vault as your only secret repository.
+However, from Identity Server 5.12.0 onwards, the use of multiple secret repositories is supported as well.
 This means you can store and retrieve your Identity Server secrets from various places if you wish to, such as from an Azure Key Vault and AWS Secrets Manager.

 The steps to set this up are as follows.

-1. The novel configurations mentioned in [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault) need to be edited as given below with the relevant values being added as stated.
+1. The novel configuration mentioned in [Step 2: Enabling Carbon Secure Vault](#step-2-enabling-carbon-secure-vault) need to be edited as given below with the relevant values being added as stated.

    ```
+   carbon.secretProvider=org.wso2.securevault.secret.handler.SecretManagerSecretCallbackHandler
+   secVault.enabled=true
    secretProviders=vault
    secretProviders.vault.provider=org.wso2.securevault.secret.repository.VaultSecretRepositoryProvider
    secretProviders.vault.repositories=azure,<other-repository-type>